osso73/garmin-backup/README.md

                               provided, it will assume Jan 1st of that year.
     -e, --end=e_DATE          End date, in ISO format.
 If only the year is provided, it will assume Dec 31st of that year.
-    --fake                    Use fake data, instead of connecting to Garmin.
-                              For test purposes only.
     --help                    Show this message and exit.
     --version                 Show the version and exit.